 People needed to fly the drone

 Probably the biggest barrier to me, and hopefully all those who want to do things legally, is the sheer manpower in flying drones ethically.
 You need one person to man a two-way radio – they can then talk to a potential helicopter pilot coming into your airspace.
-You need someone to fly the drone – no surprises there.
-You need a third person to operate the camera on the drone – though I can see how in many instances this could be avoided.
+You need the second person to fly the drone – no surprises there.
+You need a third person to operate the camera on the drone – though I can see how in many instances this could be avoided with camera tech being so advanced.
 And you need a fourth person standing by to do medical aid, and having a fire extinguisher.
 That is a lot of people and therefore a lot of time, money, and effort!
 I am 99% sure most commercial operators don’t do all of these but hey, I am not there and who knows, perhaps they are.

 Currently there are tonnes of reasons not to get into drone photography in South Africa.
-For other countries it may be easier – Uganda, Kenya, Mauritius… I really don’t know offhand, and it may change, too – but here it’s not worth it.
+For other countries it may be easier – Uganda, Kenya, Mauritius… I really don’t know offhand, and it may change, too – but here it’s not worth it for me.
 Yet.
+So, personally, I don’t own a drone, or fly one, or plan to.

 Answers to Typically Asked Questions